gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

 While these annotations are unsightly at the subservice level, they solve several problems:

-- Types and fields are identified as _deliberately_ undocumented so that they do not inadvertantly introduce competing descriptions that override the canonical ones.
+- Types and fields are identified as _deliberately undocumented_ so that they do not inadvertantly introduce a competing description in the future.
-- The location of canonical descriptions are identified throughout the service architecture for all teams to reference.
+- The location of canonical descriptions are observed throughout the service architecture for all teams to reference.
+Realistically, canonical descriptions probably won't change all that often.

 With these sorts of annotations in place, `typeMergingOptions` can define a programatic strategy for resolving type and field descriptions.
-For example, here we'll collect the first available description without an `IGNORE` prefix for each element across subschemas:
+For example, here we'll collect the first available description without an `IGNORE` prefix for each element across subschemas.
+There are many ways this basic formula can be adapted to an organization's specific needs:

 ```js
 function compactDescription(obj) {